HRR Anchor and the TRIPS treadmill test

 This kind of test is most useful when:

-• the defaults feel clearly wrong for you
+• the defaults are clearly wrong for you

 • you want a more defensible baseline than a rough guess

-• you are trying to clean up a planner setup that feels persistently unrealistic
+• you are trying to clean up a planner setup that stays persistently off-target

 It is less useful when: